saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/xcuitest.md

 ### `otherApps`
 <p><small>| OPTIONAL | ARRAY |</small></p>

-List of paths to apps to be pre-installed for running tests.
-The relative file location is `{project-root}/apps/app1.ipa`, and the property supports expaned environment vairables to designate the path, as shown in the following examples.
+Set of one or more paths to apps to be pre-installed for running tests.
+The relative file location is `{project-root}/apps/app1.ipa`, and the property supports expanded environment variables to designate the path, as shown in the following examples.
 ```yaml
   otherApps:
     - ./apps/pre-installed-app1.ipa